robinbenitezmora/TV-Shows/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)
 # Capstone Project 2

-This project is a movie database that allows users to search for movies, add them to their favorites, and comment on them.
-The website is built using API's, ECMA6, Webpack, JavaScript objects, storage and arrays.
+TV-Shows is a JavaScript-based application with Webpack and styled by CSS, that allows users to search for movies and shows by name through the search bar.
+Getting overall information, giving likes and dislikes, or making and seeing comments is possible due to the different API requests we make along the client-side interaction.

 ## Built With